Welcome to the International Buddhist Academy

 Drinking water – Don’t drink the tap water.
 Safe filtered water is provided from dining room water dispensers.

-The kitchen facilities are not for student use.
+Kitchen facilities are not for student use.
 Please keep out of the kitchen.

 Dogs – The IBA dogs are not allowed in the dining room, kitchen, hallways, dorms, stairways, classrooms, or any other indoor areas.
 They are very well fed and can get sick if they are fed cookies, or small bones.
 Don’t feed them anything!